Burnside Avenue station

 The Burnside Avenue station is an express station on the IRT Jerome Avenue Line of the New York City Subway.
-Located at the intersection of Burnside and Jerome Avenues in the Bronx, it is served by the 4 train at all times.
+Located at the intersection of Burnside and Jerome Avenues in the Morris Heights and University Heights neighborhoods of the Bronx, it is served by the 4 train at all times.
 It also serves as a rush hour short turn northern terminal for select 4 trains from Crown Heights–Utica Avenue.

 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1917.

 History

 Construction and opening

 The Dual Contracts, which were signed on March 19, 1913, were contracts for the construction and/or rehabilitation and operation of rapid transit lines in the City of New York.
 The contracts were "dual" in that they were signed between the City and two separate private companies (the Interborough Rapid Transit Company and the Brooklyn Rapid Transit Company), all working together to make the construction of the Dual Contracts possible.
 The Dual Contracts promised the construction of several lines in the Bronx.
 As part of Contract 3, the IRT agreed to build an elevated line along Jerome Avenue in the Bronx.

 Burnside Avenue first opened as Burnside Avenue–New York University on June 2, 1917 as part of the initial section of the line to Kingsbridge Road on June 2, 1917.
 Service was initially operated as a shuttle between Kingsbridge Road and 149th Street.
 Through service to the IRT Lexington Avenue Line began on July 17, 1918.
 The line was completed with a final extension to Woodlawn on April 15, 1918.
 This section was initially served by shuttle service, with passengers transferring at 167th Street.
 The construction of the line encouraged development along Jerome Avenue, and led to the growth of the surrounding communities.
 The city government took over the IRT's operations on June 12, 1940.